fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 * There are mappings available for other popular schemas[^sorgmap1][^sorgmap2].
 * While the descriptions are only available in English, they are pretty understandable and well maintained.
 This is not always the case in the schema world.

 One of the wishes from PAT and RET is to provide Italian translations for at least the classes and properties which are useful within the Fusepool P3 use scenarios.
 This can surely be done within our Fusepool P3 platform and during the second year of Fusepool P3 it might make sense to talk to schema.org maintainers and see if those translations could be made available for others.
-At the time writing we are not aware of any other effort to provide such translations.
+According to discussions with schema.org team members there is no effort so far in translating schema.org to other languages.
+However, they are interested in discussing integration of such translations, although they said that schema.org is a moving target and can and will change in the future.

 While schema.org defines a lot, it is not sufficient for all data currently available by PAT and RET.
 Also in some domains other schemas are more popular so it does make sense to use them as well within the Fusepool P3 platform.